twotoasters/UISpecRunner/README.md

 - Will read common arguments from uispec.opts file for easy per project configuration
 - Includes a sample Rakefile for running your UISpec's
 - Support for setting arbitrary environment variables on the runner
+- Builds project using xcodebuild
-- Supports running specs via shell (xcodebuild) or AppleScript (osascript)
+- Supports running specs via shell or AppleScript (osascript)

 ## TODO
+- Run via WaxSim
 - Simulator/device switch...
 - Auto-detect SDK versions available
 - Support for running specific files